Nikola-Ver/Video-recording/README.md

 ### Installing autorun

-If you want to set automatic start, then move the folder with the program to drive C. Then hold down the "Win" button and press the "F2" button, enter "shell:startup" in the field that appears, then press "Enter".
+If you want to set automatic start, then move the folder with the program to drive C. Then hold down the "Win" button and press the "R" button, enter "shell:startup" in the field that appears, then press "Enter".
 Then move there the file named Video-recording (Video-recording.bat), which is located in the root of the program folder.
 The program will now start automatically.

 #### Step by step in photos